Willamette Zone Fishing

 Dexter Reservoir near Lowell is visible from Hwy.
 58. Boat and bank access is available from state and county parks.
 Parking and bank access are also available from the causeway near Lowell.
 Stocking will resume in February.
 Largemouth bass and some smallmouth are also available to anglers in this reservoir.

 DORENA RESERVOIR: trout, warmwater

-EAGLE CREEK: spring Chinook
+EAGLE CREEK: winter steelhead

-Long stretches of Eagle Creek run through private property, particularly up near the hatchery and from an area below the lower ladder on down past Bonnie Lure to the mouth.
+Keep in mind that long stretches of Eagle Creek run through private property, particularly up near the hatchery and from an area below the lower ladder on down past Bonnie Lure to the mouth.
 Anglers are advised to pay close attention to where you fish and we encourage you to ask permission prior to accessing or crossing private lands on your way to your favorite fishing hole.
 See Page 15 of the Oregon Sport Fishing Regulation pamphlet for more information on “Your Rights to Use the Surface, Bed, and Banks of Oregon’s Rivers and Lakes.”

 ESTACADA LAKE: trout

 Estacada Lake is a 150-acre reservoir on the Clackamas River behind River Mill Dam.
 There is a boat ramp in Milo McIver State Park at the lower end of the reservoir.
 An ADA-accessible fishing dock next to the boat ramp provides non-boating access to the lake.